How to Smoke Peppers – Make Delicious Smoked Peppers Easily

 After you make sure that they are clean of dirt, you can remove the seeds or if you like, you can keep them.
-The seeds and the veins inside the pepper will add to the overall heat.
-If you want to reduce the scoville scale temperature on your peppers cut these out.
-However, this will not increase how long it takes to smoke peppers.
+The seeds and the veins inside will add to the overall heat.
+If you want to reduce the scoville scale temperature then cut these out.
+However, this will not increase how long it takes to smoke them.

 - Quick Kitchen Tip: Use gloves when preparing your peppers.
 The skin of some peppers have an oil on them that gets on your fingers and transfers onto anything you touch.
 The hotter the reputation of the pepper, the hotter the oil on the skin is.